shotgunsoftware/developer.shotgunsoftware.com/docs/en/action-menu-items/custom-browser-protocols.md

 end open location
 ```

-{% include info title="Tip" content="To ensure you are running Python from a specific shell, such as tcsh, you can change the do shell script for something like the following:<br/>
+{% include info title="Note" content="To ensure you are running Python from a specific shell, such as `tcsh`, you can change the do shell script for something like the following:<br/>
 do shell script `tcsh -c \"sgTriggerScript.py '" & this_URL & "'\"`<br/>
 In the Script Editor, save your short script as an “Application Bundle”." %}